JoshuaWilsonBlack/revealjs_template/README.md

 the one you should edit.
 You can rename it if you like, but 'index' is the best name if you want to host your slides online.

+Two title page logos are given, one with the Marsden fund logo and one without.
+See the comments in at the top of `index.qmd` for instructions on how to switch between the two logo options.
+You may need to modify the size of the logos depending on the length of your title, subtitle, author details etc.

 More information on using this template is in the `index.qmd` file.